mantzoun/cdb/README.md

   * File post: echo "FILE#CHANNEL#PATH_TO_FILE#" > /path_to_fifo

 ## More information
+For unit testing, the [Cpputest](https://cpputest.github.io/) framework is used

 information on the project can be found [here](https://www.mantzouneas.gr/projects/cdb/) (page in Greek).